2024 United States presidential election: Analysis of results

 Trump is the first president since Grover Cleveland in 1892 to win non-consecutive terms.
 2024 also marked the first time since 1892 that the incumbent party had lost in each of three consecutive presidential elections.
 This was the first time since 1980 that the Democrats were voted out after a single four-year term.
+This was also the second consecutive election in which the incumbent party had lost after a single four-year term.

-Trump is the first Republican since George W. Bush in 2004 to win the popular vote (unlike his 2016 victory and his 2020 defeat).
-Trump became the second president to win the Electoral College while losing the popular vote in a previous election but later winning both the Electoral College and the popular vote in a subsequent election, after George W. Bush in 2000 and 2004.
+Trump is the first Republican to win the popular vote since George W. Bush's election in 2004; Bush and Trump are also the only two presidents who won the Electoral College while losing the popular vote in one election who then went on to win both the Electoral College and the popular vote in a subsequent election.
 Trump is also the first non-incumbent Republican to have won the popular vote since George H. W. Bush in 1988.
 Trump won a 1.48% margin of victory.
-While winning the popular vote, Trump did not win a majority of the popular vote; he is the first presidential candidate since Bill Clinton in 1996 to win the popular vote with a plurality and also the first Republican since Richard Nixon in 1968 to do so.
+While winning the popular vote, Trump did not win a majority of the popular vote; he is the first winning presidential candidate since Bill Clinton in 1996 to win the popular vote with a plurality and also the first Republican since Richard Nixon in 1968 to do so.
+After Cleveland in 1884 and 1892, Woodrow Wilson in 1912 and 1916, and Clinton in 1992 and 1996, Trump became the fourth president since 1880 to win two presidential elections and receive less than 50% of the popular vote in both presidential election victories.
+(Note: In every presidential election from 1788 through 1828, multiple state legislatures selected their presidential electors by discretionary appointment rather than by popular vote, while the South Carolina General Assembly did so in every presidential election through 1860, and the Florida Legislature and the Colorado General Assembly selected their presidential electors by discretionary appointment in 1868 and 1876 respectively.)
+(Note: Seven presidents have won at least two presidential elections since 1880 and received more than 50% of the popular vote in at least one presidential election victory: William McKinley in 1896 and 1900; Franklin D. Roosevelt in 1932, 1936, 1940, and 1944; Dwight D. Eisenhower in 1952 and 1956; Richard Nixon in 1968 and 1972; Ronald Reagan in 1980 and 1984; George W. Bush in 2000 and 2004; and Barack Obama in 2008 and 2012.)
 Trump is the first presidential candidate since Barack Obama in 2012 to win a second term in the White House and also the first Republican since George W. Bush in 2004 to do so.
 Trump is also the first presidential candidate since Nixon in 1968 to successfully make a political comeback by winning an election after losing a previous one.